Languages

 Monitoring and debugging chains

-I don't much personal infrastructure, but I study it extensively.
+I don't run much personal infrastructure, but I study it extensively.
 I've realized that infra-aware software matters more to me than running infrastructure for its own sake.
 My own apps aren't at the level where they require or benefit from tons of personal infra—there are a LOT of ways to achieve things with hosted services these days.
-The main use cases where homelab makes sense: GPU compute, performant mass storage, privacy, security, and learning.
+The main use-cases where homelab makes sense for me: GPU compute, performant mass storage, privacy, security, and learning.

 My current plan for this site is to start implementing image and gif composition support throughout all my articles—I'll save the files locally, then host optimized versions in object storage.
 So a NAS is in my future.
 Another project I may need personal infra for (if a service doesn't meet the need) is sandboxed YOLO mode for AI coding assistants.